ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 discount = 100;
 console.log(applyDiscount(100)); // Output: -1 🤯
 ```
-This function changes global state—like a spell gone awry, it’s unreliable and frustrating, turning debugging and reuse into a tedious challenge.
-Its output depends not just on the input `price` but also on the changing `discount` variable, which can cause hard-to-find bugs if modified elsewhere.
+This function modifies global state—like a spell gone awry, it’s unreliable and frustrating.
+Its output relies on the changing `discount` variable, turning debugging and reuse into a tedious challenge.

 Now, let’s craft a pure function instead:
 ```typescript